Continuous Running of Time under Section 9 – Limitation Act 1908

 - (i) Where the decree is in such a form and the circumstances are such that it is incapable of execution except on the happening of certain events.

-- (ii) Whereby some provisions of enactment, the institution of the suit or the making of application has been suspended.
+- (ii) Whereby some provisions of enactment, the institution of the suit or the making of an application has been suspended.

 - (iv) Where the execution of the decree has been suspended by no act or default of the decree-holder.

-- (v) Where the rights of the parties have been determined by passing a criminal decree in a partition action and then the party takes no steps.
+- (v) Where the rights of the parties have been determined by passing a criminal decree in a partition action, and then the party takes no steps.

-- (vi) Where the rights of the parties to have the number of mesne profits calculated or determined by a decree and the applicants take no further steps.
+- (vi) Where the rights of the parties to have the number of mesne profits calculated or determined by a decree, and the applicants take no further steps.

 - (vii) Where a collateral proceeding decided in the meantime prevents the reaping of fruit.

-Cases in Which Limitation Is Interrupted:
+Cases in Which Limitation is Interrupted:

-- (i) Continuing Bleach:
+- (i) Continuing Breach:

 - In the case of a continuing breach of contract and in the case of a continuing wrong independent of the contract, a fresh period of limitation begins to run at every moment of the time during which the breach or the wrong, as the case may be, continues